 Drivers passing a stationary mail vehicle displaying a flashing, blinking or alternating amber light must proceed with due caution and maintain a safe speed for road conditions.

 Trash Collection Vehicles

 When passing stationary refuse-collection vehicles on roadways with fewer than four lanes, the driver must decrease his speed by 10 mph below the posted speed limit and pass at least two feet to the left of the vehicle.
 When passing a stationary refuse-collection vehicle on a roadway with at least four lanes – and at least two lanes intended for traffic proceeding in the same direction – the driver must pass in a lane not adjacent to the vehicle and yield the right of way.

 Following Too Closely

 Bicycles, mopeds and other non-motorized vehicles are now included in the list of vehicles for which a motorist can be cited for following too closely.

 The goal of many of these new laws is to help prevent auto accidents and keep people from suffering serious, life-changing injuries.
-If you or a loved one has been injured in an auto accident by no fault of your own, Rutter Mills can help.
+If you or a loved one has been injured in an auto accident by no fault of your own, personal injury attorneys Rutter Mills can help.
 We have the experience and reputation to fight the insurance company and help you get the compensation you deserve.
 We are available 24/7, so we’ll be here when you need us.
 Call or text us anytime at 757-622-5000.